-We are only two Muslims in our company, but every Ramadan almost everyone else fasts one day to share the Ramadan experience with us.
+We are only two Muslims in our workplace, but every Ramadan almost everyone else fasts one day to share the Ramadan experience with us.
 Our work organises a dinner for those who fast.
 This year, one of our colleagues emailed us the following and with her permission I decided to post it here.

 When we were first approached and invited to be a part of Ramadan we all thought that it would be a breeze, a lot of us are constantly forgetting to eat lunch anyway, skipping dinner or breakfast because we are too busy too.

 What we realised as we inched closer and closer to the day (Tuesday this week) was that there wouldn’t be a cup of tea on arrival at the office in the morning.
 No afternoon coffee and banana.
 No glass of water to sip on to keep us refreshed throughout the day.
 What we all also didn’t realise is that we would have to wake up before the crack of dawn to eat.
-I know that was my plan, but at 5.30 in the morning just didn’t happen for some reason 😉 zzzzzzzz
+I know that was my plan, but at 5.30 in the morning just didn’t happen for some reason 😉zzzzzzzz

 So, at 8.30am when I arrived at the office I was already hungry.
 Mainly because I knew there was 8 hours and 6 minutes until anything was going in my mouth.
 I know I wasn’t the only one on the countdown to 5.36pm.